park ride P+R milan

 📱

-Our Advice: park and ride is the smart choice in Milan
+Our advice: park and ride is the smart way to visit Milan

-For most visitors, Famagosta, San Donato and Lampugnano are the three locations worth knowing.
-Choose the one that matches your direction of arrival, park up, and enjoy Milan without worrying about traffic.
+For most visitors, Famagosta, San Donato and Lampugnano are the key names to know.
+Pick the one that matches your route into the city, park there and continue by metro.